In this article

 SEBI mandates no minimum amount of investment to invest through systematic transfer plan Mutual Funds.
 However, most asset management companies require a minimum investment of Rs.
 12,000 to be eligible for this scheme.

 A minimum of six transfer of funds is mandatory for investors to apply for investment under this scheme.
 Entry load on Mutual Funds is not applicable, but the exit load is charged on each transfer made.
 A maximum of 2% can be charged as exit fees while redemption/transfer of funds.

 However, transferring resources from a liquid fund to an equity fund does not attract any charges under exit load.

 There are several characteristics of a systematic transfer plan Mutual Funds which makes it an attractive option for investors with varying risk appetite.

 - Higher returns

-STPs allow you to earn higher returns on your investments by shifting to a more profitable venture during market swings.
-Gaining market advantage in this method maximises the profits through securities bought and sold in the capital sector.
+STPs allows you to earn higher returns on your investments by shifting to a more profitable venture during market swings.
+Gaining market advantage in this method maximizes the profits through securities bought and sold in the capital sector.

 - Rupee Cost Averaging

 This method is implemented while investing in Mutual Funds via STP, allowing investors to lower their average costs incurred on investments.
 Rupee Cost Averaging follows the technique of investing in funds when their average price is low and selling them when their market value increases, thereby realizing capital gains on the individual securities.